Need to Find a Cemetery?

 Unlike other funeral service providers, whose work is finished at the end of the funeral, cemeteries must provide perpetual care for the grave site and the grounds.
 To cover this cost, cemeteries establish "perpetual (or endowment) care funds" to generate ongoing income.
 Calculating how much money must be set aside, or endowed, for a cemetery’s long-term care is not an exact science.
 Therefore, most States have laws requiring a minimum portion of each sale be deposited to a care fund.
 Some cemeteries may be under-funded despite these State laws.
 This poses an unanswered question for our society, "what will happen if someday the money runs out to maintain a cemetery?"

-When a cemetery owner constructs a funeral home on cemetery it is called a "combination operation."
+When a cemetery owner constructs a funeral home on a cemetery it is called a "combination operation."
 These "combos" may provide certain efficiencies due to the common ownership and are a "one-stop" source for funeral services.

 Whether or not combo operations should be allowed is a controversial industry issue.
 Some argue that combos promote competition and are good for consumers.
 Others believe that combos put the independent funeral home at an unfair disadvantage.
 With this in mind, some States have prohibited common ownership of funeral homes and cemeteries.